 Geraldine is passionate about looking after people particularly the older people, and keen to have the 6Cs at the heart of patients care.
 She is currently on the National Fellowship for Older People.

 Fiona McKenzie is a patient leader and Deputy Director at the UK Improvement Alliance.

 Growing up in New Zealand, Fiona harbours ambitions to live by the sea again one day.
 Fiona is married to an econometrician and spends a significant amount of time trying to keep plants alive in a little flat in Battersea, South London.

-Laura Stuart-Neil is lead for Quality Improvement and for Allied Health Professions at NELFT.
+Laura Stuart-Neil is Lead for Quality Improvement and Lead for Allied Health Professions at NELFT.

 She is an occupational therapist who has worked with older people for most of her career in a variety of settings including A&E, acute, community hospitals, community rehabilitation, intermediate care and continuing care, with stroke, pressure care, dementia and frailty being specialist interests.
 She has worked at senior and head occupational therapist level and was previously Chair of the Scottish Board of the College of Occupational Therapists.

 Prior to joining NELFT in August 2016 she worked at UCLPartners as the Frailty Programme Manager where she was involved in number of initiatives and projects aiming to improve services for older people.
 She was a co-author of ‘I’m Still Me: a narrative for co-ordinated support for older people’ which was published by UCLPartners, National Voices and Age UK in 2014.
 This work involved listening to older people themselves about what was most important to them.
 One of the themes which emerged from the research was that the most important thing regarding their health and social care services was that they were recognised as individuals and had the ability to establish relationships with those who provided these services.

 Mark Neil is our designer.
-An award-winning art director in editorial, he has designed and directed identities for UK brands such as The Big Issue and NME.
-Mark is currently the art director for Time Out London.
+An award-winning art director in editorial, he has designed and directed identities for UK brands such as The Big Issue, NME and Time Out London.
+Mark is currently the art director for Premium Magazines at The Telegraph.
 He loves a good story and he loves making those stories look good.